Play Store Not Downloading Apps? Here's How I Finally Fixed It

 Steps:

-This cleared some hidden setting that was blocking my downloads.
+This got rid of a hidden setting that was stopping my downloads.

 10. Uninstall Play Store Updates (Last Resort)